jviereck/ethz-2015fs-uie-eyeguesture/Readme.md

 - Turns out the variance reduction works much better when doing a `1/N` instead of `1/N**2`

 - Adjusting the cost/regularization variable during the optimization problem makes a huge difference!

+## TODO QUEUE

+- Take the downloaded LFPW pictures and create versions of them similar to the bioid_data ones.
+That means, generate images with 384x286 pixels for now

+- Use the [Helen](http://www.ifp.illinois.edu/~vuongle2/helen/) Dataset to learn a more high-quality/higher resolution classifier eventually ;)

+- Another image database with landmarks from [MIT](http://www.milbo.org/muct/)

+- Implement a simple but robust face detection algorithm

+- Look at the [300-W image collection](http://ibug.doc.ic.ac.uk/resources/300-W_IMAVIS/) for testdata input

+- Look at the [CMU](http://vasc.ri.cmu.edu//idb/html/face/frontal_images/index.html) face database